-From a study published in the Resuscitation Journal by a group of doctors of the San Raffaele Hospital in Milan, a provocation was launched (which we want to make our own): can food-riders improve the rescue chain to help the victims of out-of-hospital cardiac arrest (OHCA)?
+From a study published in the Resuscitation Journal by a group of doctors at the San Raffaele Hospital in Milan, a provocation has been launched (which we want to make our own): can food-riders improve the rescue chain to rescue the victims of OHCA?

-Every year more than 8.000 victims are affected by cardiac arrest in Switzerland.
-One of the top reasons is the failure to arrive on time of the rescuers, as on average time it takes more than 10 minutes for the ambulance to reach the scene.
-A pretty long time if shorter response times are associated with greater survival and better neurological outcomes.
-In this regard, it is enough to think that with every minute that passes the chances of survival decrease by 10%.
+Every year in Switzerland alone, more than 8,000 people die from heart failure.
+One of the major causes is the failure of rescue services to arrive in good time, since, on average, ambulances take more than 10 minutes to reach the place of intervention.
+Too long a period if shorter response times are associated with increased survival and improved neurological results.
+In this regard, it is enough to think that with every minute that passes, the chances of survival decrease by 10%.